cptcharis/polybar-config-file/README.md

-This is polybar config file by Ermanno Ferrari
+This is polybar config file by Ermanno Ferrari adjusted on my needs